A therapist performing hypnotherapy on a client

 Hypnosis works by calming the conscious, analytical part of the brain, allowing for increased access to the subconscious.
 This makes the individual more receptive to suggestions.
 While it can be therapeutic, hypnosis is also used for entertainment (stage hypnosis), where participants might be suggestively influenced to act in funny or unusual ways.

 Hypnotherapy, on the other hand, is the use of hypnosis in a therapeutic setting.
-It’s conducted by certified, trained professionals who understand the intricacies of the human mind and are equipped with techniques to guide people safely through therapeutic sessions.
+It’s conducted by certified, trained professionals who understand the intricacies of the human mind and are equipped with techniques to guide individuals safely through therapeutic sessions.

 Unlike general hypnosis, which might be for relaxation or entertainment, hypnotherapy has a clear therapeutic intent.
 Whether it's overcoming a phobia, breaking a habit like smoking, or addressing emotional trauma, hypnotherapy aims to achieve specific outcomes for the client's well-being.